-In our second Health News article of the week, on the imaging suite at Benenden Hospital, we look at the different types of imaging available and what they’re used for.
+In our second article on the imaging suite at Benenden Hospital, we look at the different types of imaging available and what they’re used for.

 We often hear about someone who is “going for a scan”.
 But what does it all mean, and what are the differences among the types of imaging provided in a modern imaging suite, like the one at Benenden Hospital?